datateathyme/Data-science-bootcamp-batch10/Spreadsheets/Google sheets.md

     | XQuery Kick Start | James McGovern |
     | Learning XML | Erik T. Ray |

-    **If you want to know who is the second author of the third book in bookstore?**
+    **📜 If you want to know who is the second author of the third book in bookstore?**
      ```javascript
     You can use the XPath concept to find the answer and select the index you want to know.